dev0051/Aqi-based-health-monitoring-/SETUP.md

 You can also set `window.DEMO_MODE = true` before the script runs if you want to hard-code demo mode into a build.

+### Offline HTML

+Need a version that runs from a USB stick with zero configuration?

+- Copy both `aqi_offline.html` and `chart.umd.min.js` to the same folder
+- Double-click `aqi_offline.html` to open it in a browser – it auto-generates demo vitals locally
+- Perfect for sharing with evaluators when no Wi-Fi is available

 ## How Your Friend Can Send Data

 ### Option 1: Using Python Script (Recommended)